Coushatta massacre

-The Coushatta massacre (1874) was an attack by members of the White League, a white supremacist paramilitary organization composed of white Southern Democrats, on Republican officeholders and freedmen in Coushatta, the parish seat of Red River Parish, Louisiana.
+The Coushatta massacre was an attack in August 1874 by members of the White League—a white supremacist paramilitary organization composed of white Southern Democrats—on Republican officeholders and freedmen in Coushatta, Louisiana.
 They assassinated six white Republicans and five to 20 freedmen who were witnesses.

 The White League had organized to restore white supremacy by driving Republicans out of Louisiana, disrupting their political organizing, and intimidating or murdering freedmen.
 Like the Red Shirts and other "White Line" organizations, they were described as "the military arm of the Democratic Party."

 Background

-In the period after the American Civil War, Marshall H. Twitchell, a Union veteran from Vermont who had led United States Colored Troops, passed an administrative examination and came to Red River Parish, Louisiana to become an agent for the Freedmen's Bureau.
+In the period after the American Civil War, Marshall H. Twitchell, a Union veteran from Vermont who had led United States Colored Troops, passed an administrative examination and moved to Red River Parish, Louisiana, to become an agent for the Freedmen's Bureau.
 He married Adele Coleman, a young local woman.
 Her family taught him about cotton farming.
 In 1870, Twitchell was elected as a Republican to the Louisiana State Senate.
 He appointed his brother and three brothers-in-law (the latter natives of the parish) to local positions, including sheriff, tax assessor and clerk of court.
 Twitchell worked to promote education and to extend public representation and civil rights to the former slaves, known as freedmen.

 The White League arose in the Red River valley in 1874, first in Grant Parish and nearby parishes.
 It was a group of Confederate veterans whose stated purpose was "the extermination of the carpetbag element" and restoration of white supremacy.
 Most had been with the white militias that had taken part in the Colfax Massacre, but units later arose in other communities across the state.
 Unlike the secret Ku Klux Klan, the White League operated openly and were more organized.
 They intended to overturn Republican rule.
 They targeted local Republican officeholders for assassination, disrupted political organizing, and terrorized freedmen and their allies.
-One historian described them as "the military arm of the Democratic Party."
+One historian describes them as "the military arm of the Democratic Party."

 In Coushatta, the White League criticized Republican leadership.
 Members publicly accused Twitchell and his brothers-in-law of inciting what they termed "a black rebellion."